 Hernias occur when part of an organ or tissue protrudes through the wall of the cavity containing it.
-Many types of hernias require surgical intervention such as hiatal, ventral, inguinal, femoral, and umbilical hernias as examples.
+Many types of hernias require surgical intervention such as hiatal, ventral, and femoral hernias as examples.
 If you have one of them, distinguished surgeon Mohammed Kalan, MD, FRCS, FACS, at the Washington Institute of Surgery in Chevy Chase, Maryland, can help.
 Dr. Kalan specializes in performing laparoscopic hernia repair surgery for all types of abdominal and gastroenterological hernias.
 To find out more, please call the Washington, DC area office today or book an appointment online.

 A hernia is a piece of tissue that’s supposed to be in one area of your body but is protruding through a hole and into an adjoining area.

 There are two types of hiatal hernia: sliding hiatal hernia and paraesophageal hiatal hernia.

 Sliding hiatal hernias form when your stomach and the part of your esophagus that connects to your stomach slide into your chest through an opening in the diaphragm called the hiatus.

 A paraesophageal hiatal hernia occurs when the top of your stomach bulges through the hiatus into your chest.
 Hiatal hernias are a common problem, particularly for older adults and people who are overweight.

 A ventral hernia occurs if tissues such as the intestines push through a weak area in your abdomen.
 An example of a ventral hernia is an incisional hernia that arises as a postoperative complication of surgery.

 Femoral hernias also involve abdominal tissues, but in this case, they push through into the femoral canal.
 A femoral hernia appears as a protrusion near your groin or thigh.

 You need hernia repair surgery if you have a problematic hernia, or there were complications that required emergency treatment.